Rains, gales pound Greek island of Crete, one person missing

 More than 30 firemen assisted by volunteers and divers were combing a flood-swollen stream for a farmer whose car was swept away on Monday.
 “It’s been raining for six days non-stop, I mean (a) storm, not just rain, an incredible amount of water,” said Nikos Lagoudakis, a senior fire brigade official.

-Infrastructure ministry officials and experts traveled with a helicopter to Crete on Monday to assess the extent of the damage.
+Infrastructure ministry officials and experts travelled with a helicopter to Crete on Monday to assess the extent of the damage.
 Regional governor Stavros Arnaoutakis said damage could reach dozens of millions of euros.